Single-Stage Truck Mounted Hydraulic Air Compressors

 • Or will it be used in quick bursts with short breaks in between use, allowing the compressor to catch up?

-Questions to ask to help determine cfm needs:
+Questions to ask to help determine CFM needs:

 • Are the tools used for lengthy periods of time?
 In this instance, a compressor capable of 100% duty cycle is going to be needed.